radcli14/cse167x/README.md

 - Each vertex must have a texture coordinate to apply texture mapping
 - Rasterizing will calculate a texture coordinate for each pixel
 - Can we conceivably change the shape of an object using a texture?
 Yes.
 We can change the location of every vertex using the vertex shader.

+### Homework 2
+- `Transform.cpp`: This is similar to the Transform.cpp file in HW1, but now we add code stubs for translations, scales, and perspective projection.
+- `readfile.cpp`: This file is for reading the input file (the parser structure is in place, but you need to deal with various other aspects).
+- `display.cpp`: This file is for displaying the scene.
+- `shaders/light.frag.glsl`: This file is for the actual fragment shader.